droka/home-chain/README.md

 - Users can call Methods on the db
   example:

-How to convert the meteorjs app into a parachain:
+### How to convert the meteorjs app into a parachain:
 It is pretty straightforward to convert a meteorjs app to a chain!
+(This is the main reason meteor was choosen as the framework of this app)
 - The UI of the current Home-line appication can be kept as it is
 - But the users instead of calling methods on the server they submit their method calls to the network
 - Para-chain blocks are built from these method calls
 - Para-chain validators execute the code in the method for the desired state transitions

-The process is pretty straightforward, each method call has to be converted into a contract call.
+The process is pretty straightforward.
+Subtrate provides all the node functionalty, while each js method call has to be converted into a contract call in the runtime.

 If the prize is won, the resources will be used to start the development work.

 -----------------------------------------------------------------